Golden Shores, AZ Demographics

 A map of Golden Shores's Population by Race

-Of the 467 places in Arizona, Golden Shores is the 149th most populous.
+Golden Shores is ranked the 175th most populous place in Arizona, out of 467 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Golden Shores was ranked the 149th most populous place in the 2020 Census.

 Golden Shores's White Population